So, you want to reach unchurched people.

-And if you do, Sunday mornings is a make it or break it time.
-Teaching and preaching becomes a very complex task of being 100% faithful to scripture and engaging your audience.
+And if you do, Sunday mornings are a make-it or break-it time.
+Teaching and preaching become a very complex task of being 100% faithful to Scripture and engaging your audience.

 Preachers who say they don’t care what their audience thinks probably don’t care about their audience.

-Can you craft a message series for unchurched people and still be faithful to scripture?
+Can you write a sermon series for unchurched people and still be faithful to scripture?